Palau Nacional: First projects of the Palau Nacional

 Ahead of the 1929 International Exhibition, Barcelona had already commenced urbanizing parts of Montjuïc.
 From the second half of the 19th century, projects were presented regarding the installation of public facilities in the area.
 Up until this time, Montjuïc had only been used for its resources: pockets of private properties and numerous quarries.
 The lack of roadways made it area difficult to access, however.

 A project by Ildefons Cerdà and another by Josep Amargós in 1894 proposed to convert the mountain into a residential area.
 A similar later plan was Léon Jaussely's 1905 Pla d'Enllaços.

 Another idea for the celebration of the exhibition in Montjuïc was proposed in 1909 when Manuel Vega i March suggested that the culminating point of the development should be 'a great Temple of Art, a summary and compendium of our most prodigious knowledge'.

 Finally, in 1913, it was decided that Montjuïc would be the definite location for the Exhibition of Electric Industries (Exposició d'Indústries Electriques), promoted by the industry and the city council of Barcelona.

 The initial plan proposed by architect Josep Puig i Cadafalch in 1915 was basic in design, depicting a large central avenue crowned by a rectangular palace with a great dome, the top of which had a statue of a winged Victory surrounded by eight towers.

 In 1920, the same architect designed a detailed project named Palau d'Art Antic (Palace of Ancient Art), which later became known as Palau dels Nacions (Palace of the Nations).

 In order to construct the dome, a system was conceived to include a combination of a concrete and geodesic dome structure.
 The construction of this design began in 1923.

-However, in September of the same year, the arrival general Miguel Primo de Rivera to power brought on the dismissal of Puig i Cadafalch from his position as president of the Commonwealth of Catalonia and his subsequent distancing from the Exhibition project.
+However, in September of the same year, the arrival of General Miguel Primo de Rivera to power brought on the dismissal of Puig i Cadafalch from his position as president of the Commonwealth of Catalonia and his subsequent distancing from the Exhibition project.

 The distancing of Puig i Cadafalch from the project was not only for political reasons, but financial ones as well.

 In a document titled Advancement of the Budget of the Exhibition, the budget valued the Palace at 8,080,000 pesetas.

 Another reason for the new organizational committee to avoid Puig i Cadafalch's continuation was the transfer of the contract from the construction company Ingeniería y Construcciones to another company Construcciones y Pavimentos, contradicting the statement of conditions previously agreed.

 As a result, the new committee decided to suspend the construction works of the palace.